 green bean filling:

 1 pound green beans, trimmed and halved or cut into thirds

 3 tablespoons butter

-1 pound mushrooms, coarsely chopped
+1 pound mushrooms, de-stemmed and coarsely chopped

 freshly ground black pepper

 3/4 teaspoon table salt